Critical approaches to Hamlet: Twenty-first century

 The scholar Margreta de Grazia, finding that much of Hamlet scholarship focused on the psychological, dedicated her work Hamlet without Hamlet to understand the political in the play.
-Indeed, the scholar Linda Charnes (author of Hamlet's Heirs: Shakespeare and the Politics of a New Millennium) echoed this notion in her review article of the text "There is no figure in Shakespeare's canon more explored, expounded upon, analyzed, psychoanalyzed, deconstructed, reconstructed, appropriated, situated, and expropriated than Hamlet, Prince of Denmark." de Grazia points out that many related words in the play such as "adamah – like Adam from the Garden of Eden – (stone)" and "hamme (land)" have multiple meanings and that some of these meanings are political through their overt concern with land.
+The scholar Linda Charnes (author of Hamlet's Heirs: Shakespeare and the Politics of a New Millennium) echoed this notion in her review of de Grazia's book: "There is no figure in Shakespeare's canon more explored, expounded upon, analyzed, psychoanalyzed, deconstructed, reconstructed, appropriated, situated, and expropriated than Hamlet, Prince of Denmark."
+De Grazia points out that many words in the play have multiple meanings and that some of these meanings are political through their overt concern with land.

 Analysis and criticism

 Dramatic structure

 In creating Hamlet, Shakespeare broke several rules, one of the largest being the rule of action over character.
 In his day, plays were usually expected to follow the advice of Aristotle in his Poetics, which declared that a drama should not focus on the character so much as action.
 The highlights of Hamlet, however, are not the action scenes, but the soliloquies, wherein Hamlet reveals his motives and thoughts to the audience.
 Also, unlike Shakespeare's other plays, there is no strong subplot; all plot forks are directly connected to the main vein of Hamlet's struggle to gain revenge.
 The play is full of seeming discontinuities and irregularities of action.
 At one point, Hamlet is resolved to kill Claudius: in the next scene, he is suddenly tame.
-Scholars still debate whether these odd plot turns are mistakes or intentional additions to add to the play's theme of confusion and duality...
+Scholars still debate whether these odd plot turns are mistakes or intentional additions to add to the play's theme of confusion and duality.